BuvinJT/automacdoc/README.md

 ### Magic Mode

 By default, "Magic Mode" is used to generate the documents in a dynamic, highly customizable manner.
+The key difference between this mode vs. "Raw Mode", is that the core method by which objects are indexed is "by import" rather than "file path".
+This mode also provides the means to define the structure of the content produced yourself to a notable degree.

-Those objects which are available naturally via a package import, within a Python runtime context, are the those which are documented.
-More specifically, the source elements which are explicitly included within a given Python package's `__init__` module will be indexed by the parser / inspector.
+The way objects are found in this mode aligns with how the content of a package naturally resolves via import within a Python runtime context.
+The source elements which are explicitly included within a given Python package's `__init__` module will be indexed by the doc generator's parser / inspector.

 As a bonus, when using this mode, "magic comments" (included for this specific tool) will be processed if placed within an `__init__` module being scanned.